xixogo5105/uiptv/ACCOUNT_IMPORT_GUIDES.md

 This collection contains comprehensive guides for importing all three account types supported by the application.

+## What's New

+- Bulk import guidance is aligned with the current parser behavior used by `Parse Multiple Accounts`.
+- Stalker examples include current optional fields such as HTTP method, timezone, serial/device IDs, and signature handling.
+- M3U guidance covers optional M3U-to-Xtreme conversion when compatible credentials are present.
+- Cross-links in this file point to the current in-repo guides instead of version-specific release notes.

 ## 📚 Quick Navigation

 ### Choose Your Account Type: